HaitaoMao/HaitaoMao.github.io/pages/Me.md

 title: ME
 layout: single
 ---
-I work hard for easy in the future: 来小毛给他整个🔥，草！走！忽略 ጿ ኈ ቼ ዽ ጿ
+因为淋过雨 所以想变成伞: Caught in the rain, with to be an umbrella.

 I am a second-year Ph.D. student at Michigan State University supervised by Dr. [Jiliang Tang](http://www.cse.msu.edu/~tangjili/index.html).
 And I received my bachelor degree from the Elite Program, Software Academy at [the University of Electronic Science and Technology of China](https://en.uestc.edu.cn/) in 2022.
 I have won **the best short paper award in CIKM2021** as the first author.
 I am the (primary) organizer of WSDM CUP 2023, KDD CUP 2023, KDD workshop 2023, WWW workshop 2024, and LOG local meetup 2023 (MidNorth US & Beijing).